br3ndonland/udacity-fsnd/info/fsnd-support.md

 ## Description

-This file contains correspondence from my Udacity mentors.
+This file contains correspondence from my Udacity mentors, in reverse chronological order.
 We messaged through the Udacity in-classroom chat app.
 There are also a few emails from Udacity support.

 ## 2018